 - Adherence to guidelines and recommendations certainly may not be a fool-proof safety mechanism against malpractice but non-adherence is often worse.

-- The campaign sheds light on the lack of knowledge of many physicians to discuss risks of tests and procedures with their patients.
+- The campaign sheds light on the lack of knowledge of many physicians about how to discuss risks of tests and procedures with their patients.
 For example, there is confusion about communicating with the patient about absolute risks rather than relative risks and speaking about mortality rates rather than survival rates.
 (See Risk Savvy: How to Make Good Decisions by Gerd Gigerenzer).

 Choosing Wisely can’t solve the malpractice problem but the conversations it inspires may help to lessen its risk.